 Schedule & Sessions: 2021 FLE Summit

-NCFR’s first virtual Family Life Education conference will focus on practitioners at all experience levels working with and for families.
+The 2021 Family Life Education Summit was held on Friday, June 25, 2021.
+This was NCFR’s first virtual event to focus solely on family practitioners at all experience levels working with and for families.

 The summit is approved for up to 12.5 CFLE contact hours of continuing education credit.

 All sessions will be recorded and available for viewing by registrants after the event.
 All times listed are in Central Daylight Time (CT).